 To cover yourself in the event of a fire or natural disaster at your office, you may also backup to an portable HDD you take home with you each night.
 This is all well and good…until the town is hit with a cyclone and your home is flattened along with the office.
 This also requires your employee in charge of this to remember to do it – otherwise it’s a waste of time.
 This is where Cloud backup helps.

 If you want to make sure you have your data no matter what happens to your physical hardware, employees or town, then Cloud backups are for you.
 Most good backup software will offer an option to backup to either their own or a third-party cloud storage provider.
 These can vary from provider but are usually geo-redundant.
 This means your data is not only backed up to a secure data centre in Brisbane but it’s copied to Sydney, Melbourne and sometimes even overseas.

 To some this may sound scary that your data is all over the world but rest assured that these data centres are usually secured with an armed guard, require many passwords to open and have multiple layers of encryption on all data traffic.
 Put it this way, your data is safe.

 We tell our customers, “Backup as much as you are not willing to lose”.
 What this means is if you can only afford to lose one days-worth of work, backup daily.
-If you do very little on your device and put photos on their once a month you may need to back up less often.
+If you do very little on your device and put photos on there once a month you may need to backup less often.

 We have provided many solutions from a simple home backup to ensuring a multisite company has all their data backed up every few hours and stored safely in the cloud each night.
 Talk to us today to help ease the stress of backing up your important files, simply and securely.
 Keep up to date with us on facebook.